vishal-android-freak/React-Resources/all-about-redux.md

 ## Overview

-Redux can be classified into 3 important components
+Redux can be classified into 3 important components (not the)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjM3MzU5Njk4XX0=
+eyJoaXN0b3J5IjpbMTE2MzI4MzMwMV19
 -->